dead-claudia/complex/README.md

 The source is in complex.js, and the latest stable minified version is in complex.min.js.
 The minified library is built using the Closure Compiler.

-This code is licensed with the GNU GPL v3 or later.
-Preference goes to the license.
+This project is licensed with the GNU GPL v3 or later.

 **NOTE:** The file complex.es6.js is written in ECMAScript 6, and is not meant for standard use currently.